rahul-gharat/dronahq-docs/docs/self-hosted-deployment/environment-variables.md

 ## Connectivity to MongoDB
 #### `MONGODB_HOST`, `MONGODB_PORT`, `MONGODB_USER`, `MONGODB_PASSWORD`

-If you are using Docker container for MongoDB, then you should set these variables as folows
+If you are using Docker container for MongoDB, then you should set these variables as follows

     MONGODB_HOST='dronahq-self-hosted-mongodb'
     MONGODB_USER='<application user>'